iondodon/witcher/README.md

 ## Notes

-- For niri, ensure Alt+Tab binds run `witcher --cycle-next` so the compositor consumes the key.
+- Ensure Alt+Tab binds run `witcher --cycle-next` so the compositor consumes the key.
 - The daemon must be running before Alt+Tab will work.

 ## Niri autostart example